emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-5.md

 The [Open Community SoftWare](https://www.opencsw.org/) (OpenCSW) project is an additional repository of software packages for Solaris.
 It provides newer package versions and/or packages which do not exist in Solaris originally (Git, CMake, etc.).

-The repository is added as an additional package (needs to be done under the superuser - "`su -`"):
+The repository is added as an additional package (needs to be done under the superuser - `"su -"`):

 ```
 # pkgadd -d http://get.opencsw.org/now